 How to prevent a sunburn.

 Don't want a sunburn and have plans to be out in the sun?
-Need trustworthy dermatologist quality sunscreen and sun protection asap?
+Need trustworthy dermatologist quality sunscreen and sun protection tools asap?
 I don't want you to burn either - my patients know that seeing sunburned skin always worries me!
 Click here for my dermatologist's collection of trusted sun protection products.
-My patients and I have rigorously tested these in our real lives and they work!
+Believe me, my patients and I have rigorously tested these in our real lives and they work!

 Andrews' Diseases of The Skin, 11th Edition, William D. James, MD, Timothy Berger, MD and Dirk MD Elston, MD, Saunders 2011, pages 24-25.

 Brummitte Dale Wilson, MD,et. al., Comprehensive Review of Ultraviolet Radiation and the Current Status on Sunscreens Clin Aesthet Dermatol.
 2012 Sep; 5(9): 18–23.